Cycling Uzbekistan: Next time I’m taking a 4WD!!!

 7000km on a bike from France to China

-** Right, so, I’m probably going to go on about the little puppy we found in Tashkent for quite a bit.
+** Right, so, I’m going to go on about the little puppy we found in Tashkent for quite a bit.
 It’s quite sad, and I’ve made people cry telling this story.
 So feel free to skip this part if you wish.**

 We were on the bikes, and ready to hit the horrendous Uzbek roads, once again.
 3km from our guesthouse I spotted what at first looked like roadkill (dead dog) lying in the road.
 Sadly, this is not uncommon in Uzbekistan.
 I suddenly noticed the dog was looking up and moving his head as cars whizzed passed, missing the dog by centimetres.
 The dog must have just been hit, and was clearly still alive.